+The CRA adheres to the City of Cambridge's commitments to contracting and sub-contracting to Minority and Women Owned Business.
 The CRA reserves the right to reject any or all proposals, waive any minor informality in the proposal process, and accept the proposal deemed to be in the best interest of the CRA.

 Price will not be considered when initially evaluating a proposal.
-After the finalists have been ranked, the Cambridge Redevelopment Authority will enter in price negotiations with the respondent.
+After the finalists have been ranked, the CRA will enter in price negotiations with the respondent.